 It is important to take into account that the margins of error of these conversion ratios - used to calculate the potential cocaine production from coca leaf or the heroin production from opium - are not known.
 In order to be precise, these calculations would require detailed information on the morphine content of opium or the cocaine content of the coca leaf, as well as detailed information on the efficiency of clandestine laboratories.
 This information is very limited.
 This also applies to the question of the psychoactive content of the narcotic plants.
 One study conducted in Afghanistan by UNODC over two years indicated, for instance, that the morphine content of Afghan opium was significantly higher than had been thought earlier.
-Based on this study, and in combination with information on the price structure^d, it became clear that the conversion ratio that had been used (10:1) had to be changed.
+Based on this study, and in combination with information on the price structure^b, it became clear that the conversion ratio that had been used (10:1) had to be changed.
 In 2005, therefore, the transformation ratio was estimated at 7:1, following additional information obtained from interviews with morphine/heroin producers in Afghanistan.

-Many cannabis farmers also conduct the first processing steps, either by removing the upper leaves and flowers of the plant to produce cannabis herb or by threshing and sieving the plant material to extract the cannabis resin.
+Many cannabis farmers in Afghanistan and Morocco also conduct the first processing steps, either by removing the upper leaves and flowers of the plant to produce cannabis herb or by threshing and sieving the plant material to extract the cannabis resin.
 The herb and resin yield per hectare can be obtained by multiplying the plant material yield with an extraction factor.
-In Morocco, this factor was established by using information from farmers on the methods used and on results from scientific laboratories^e.
+The complex area of cannabis resin yield in Afghanistan was investigated in 2009 with focus group interviews in more than 45 villages.
+The yield study included observation of the actual production of resin, which is a process of threshing and sieving the dried cannabis plants.
+In Morocco, this factor was established by using information from farmers on the methods used and on results from scientific laboratories^c.
 Information on the yield was obtained from interviews with cannabis farmers.
-Greater details on the methodology to estimate global cannabis herb and resin production are provided in the Cannabis Production section of this Report.
+The estimate of global cannabis herb and resin production was not updated in 2010; given the high level of uncertainty and the remaining lack of information in many cannabis-cultivating countries.